 This is literally clear.
-What do an egg shell and a female womb have in common?
+What do an eggshell and a female womb have in common?
 An incubation space!
 The original sperm is a potential organism.
-But if it is spilled on the ground by the male specie of the organism in question, it would be asphyxiated by the natural elements.
+But if it is spilt on the ground by the male species of the organism in question, it would be asphyxiated by the natural elements.
 Hence, just like the sperm, every business needs an incubation time to allow for organic growth and development.
 Like the aeroplane taking off, the business should rev her engines, move slowly, pick up speed, begin to take off and finally climb into her space above gravity.

 3. YOUR (ACTUAL) PERSONAL NETWORK = BUSINESS (POTENTIAL) NETWORTH

 I tried to grow my business from ground zero.
 I pitched my brilliant idea and my work experience and achievements at the places I had worked – TO STRANGERS!